-Fire services in the Plan area shall be provided from existing County emergency service facilities, and where appropriate, by contract from adjacent municipalities.

-- 23.1 Rocky View County shall explore partnerships for the delivery of emergency services, where appropriate. - 23.4 Policing in the Plan area shall be provided by the Royal Canadian Mounted Police (RCMP) as perthe Provincial Police Service Agreement, until such time as another policing solution is required or sought out. - 23.3 All commercial buildings should provide fire suppression systems, which shall be in compliance with the approved standards set by the current edition of the Alberta Building Code, Alberta Fire Code, and/or other relevant Federal or Provincial legislation. - 23.4 In preparing local plans, development proponents shall work
+- 23.1 Fire services in the Plan area shall be provided from existing County emergency service facilities, and where appropriate, by contract from adjacent municipalities. - 23.2 Rocky View County shall explore partnerships for the delivery of emergency services, where appropriate. - 23.3 All commercial buildings should provide fire suppression systems, which shall be in compliance with the approved standards set by the current edition of the Alberta Building Code, Alberta Fire Code, and/or other relevant Federal or Provincial legislation. - 23.4 In preparing local plans, development proponents shall work with the County to

-- with the County to identify any potential land requirements for fire and protective services. - 23.5 Local plans shall address fire and protection response measures as well as on-site firefighting requirements through consideration of such factors as efficient road design, safe and efficient access for emergency service vehicles, and fire control measures. - 23.6 Crime prevention through environmental design (CPTED) features should be considered and incorporated into the design and construction of all new development wherever possible. - 23.7 New subdivisions and/or developments shall accommodate at least two points of access/egress where required by County Standards and the Alberta Building Code and Alberta Fire Code.
+- identify any potential land requirements for fire and protective services. - 23.5 Local plans shall address fire and protection response measures as well as on-site firefighting requirements through consideration of such factors as efficient road design, safe and efficient access for emergency service vehicles, and fire control measures. - 23.6 Crime prevention through environmental design (CPTED) features should be considered and incorporated into the design and construction of all new development wherever possible. - 23.7 New subdivisions and/or developments shall accommodate at least two points of access/egress where required by County Standards and the Alberta Building Code and Alberta Fire Code.